 1.2 Employing AVERAGEIF and AVERAGEIFS Functions

-The above image demonstrates the diverse uses of the AVERAGEIF and AVERAGEIFS functions.
-Let’s explore the facts in detail.
+The above dataset demonstrates the diverse uses of the AVERAGEIF and AVERAGEIFS functions.

-Let’s say, you want to find the average of the marks obtained by the students of Grade 6.
-To do this, we have applied the following formula in the B22 cell.
+You want to find the average of the marks obtained by the Grade 6 students.
+To do this,

 =AVERAGEIF(B5:B16,B19,D5:D16)

-Let’s assume another situation where we want to find the Average Marks of the students based on two criteria, which are their Grade and Section.
-The used formula for C24 cell is:
+Let’s assume another situation where we want to find the Average Marks of the students based on two criteria: their Grade and Section.

 =AVERAGEIFS($D$5:$D$16,$B$5:$B$16,B19,$C$5:$C$16,C19)